 1. Cuba is the largest island in the Caribbean

-Cuba has an area of 109,884 km² and a population of around 11.5 million people, making it the largest and most populous country in the Caribbean.
+Cuba has an area of 109,884 km² and a population of around 11.5 million people, making it the largest and most populous country in all the Caribbean Islands.

 2. WiFi in Cuba is scarce